 This guide is designed to help you make the most of the Library's resources for your assignments and research.

-The Think, Find, Write, Cite tab on the left will walk you through the research and writing process from beginning to end and point you to lots of helpful resources.
+The Study & Library Support tab on the left will help you with the research and writing process and points you to lots of useful resources.

 The topic tabs on the left have information on broader Anthropology themes.
 They will help you find resources in areas such as medical anthropology, religion and anthropology, ethnographic research, and much more!